tvcutsem/harmony-reflect/README.md

 a global object `Reflect` is defined that contains reflection methods as defined in the [ES6 draft](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-reflect-object).

-The `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) [spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-proxy-objects).
+If your browser supports the "harmony-era" `Proxy` object that predates ES6 (i.e. Firefox or Chrome), that `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) [spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-proxy-objects).
 To create such a proxy, call:

     var proxy = new Proxy(target, handler)